 4. Contract Standardization

-Be sure that the vendor has certain obligations, such as notifying you of a breach or changes in ownership.
-Make sure each party’s roles and responsibilities to one another are clearly defined.
+Be sure that the vendor has certain obligations, such as notifying you of a data breach or changes in ownership or leadership.
+Make sure each parties’ roles and responsibilities to one another are clearly defined.5.
+Termination and Exit Strategies

 Senior management and the board of directors must be kept informed of the status of your vendor management program.
-Inform, seek guidance and approval when needed.
+Inform and seek guidance and approval when needed.